 Self-affirmation theory (Steele, 1988) posits that we seek to publicly affirm a positive aspect of oneself in order to conceal other aspects of self that appear less positive.

-Research from Howell (2017) suggests that self-affirmation in this way has a positive effect on wellbeing and increases self-efficacy and self-control, both important components for improving mental and physical health (Foster, Dukes & Sartor, 2016; Matthews, Doerr, & Dworatzek, 2016).
-One participant described using the identity she finds within the group as a positive temporary replacement of her own identity "I think maybe, maybe I just felt like a little celeb for just an hour a week" - Hayley.
+Research from Howell (2017) suggests that self-affirmation in this way has a positive effect on well-being and increases self-efficacy and self-control, both important components for improving mental and physical health (Foster et al., 2016; Matthews et al., 2016).
+One participant described using the identity she finds within the group as a positive temporary replacement of her own identity 'I think maybe, maybe I just felt like a little celeb for just an hour a week' - Hayley.